-At the end of each visit, the physician should confirm that the patient understands the rationale for the recommended investigations or treatments, the presumptive diagnosis as well as the next steps for follow-up and what, if any, symptoms or signs to watch for.
-The physician should also explain whether or not the diagnosis has been determined, as this can help to manage expectations.
+At the end of each visit, the physician should confirm that the patient understands the rationale for the recommended investigations or treatments, the presumptive diagnosis, next steps for follow-up, and symptoms or signs to watch for.
+The physician should also explain whether or not the diagnosis has been determined, as this can help manage expectations.

 The timing of follow-up is important and should be tailored to the patient's symptoms and the progression of the disease.
 Continuity of care can be compromised when more than one provider is involved in a patient's care.
 This underlines the importance of clear communication between providers and across settings.
 A conversation with the patient's primary care or specialist physician may serve to both expedite and improve care.

 Careful review of earlier entries in the record can either support the presumptive diagnosis or reveal clues that point to another condition.